-Pre-clinical block-based curriculum
+Pre-clinical block-based medical school curriculum

 Overview of Legacy Curriculum

-	Transition to Clerkships is followed by 48 weeks of core clerkships, each of which includes an orientation period to prepare students with the clinical skills needed in the specific rotation.
+Transition to Clerkships is followed by 48 weeks of core clerkships, each of which includes an orientation period to prepare medical school students with the clinical skills needed in the specific rotation.
 Medical students join one of five academic colleges during the latter part of their third year based on career interest or enrollment in special programs.
 Students work closely with their College faculty members in the third and fourth year of training.

 Legacy Curriculum: Year by Year

 The block-based medical school curriculum for years one and two have been designed to increase integration of normal human biology with disease processes and clinical skills from the first week of medical school onward.
 Basic science is taught in the context of its application with planned reiteration.
 Instruction is coordinated throughout sequentially taught blocks.